 Notably, all 48 contiguous states are well covered, and coverage elsewhere in North and South America and Europe is pretty good.
 Elsewhere it might work, but reliability is lower.
 Overall, SPOT devices offer below-average coverage.
 Consider this when you consider the SPOT.
 While the Globalstar network that SPOT taps into doesn't cover everywhere, it is entirely possible that it covers your intended travel area.
 Be honest about your travel habits and communication needs when shopping for a beacon or messenger.
 You might aspire to that polar trip, but the fact of the matter could be that the entirety of your adventures are in our beautiful Continental US national parks.

 Ease of Use

-Using the X is a smooth and intuitive process.
+Initially, using the X is a smooth and intuitive process.
 It doesn't take long to set up, and the subscription plans are fairly obvious and simple.
 The large screen and integrated keyboard simplify sending and receiving messages.
 The smartphone app features a user interface that is similar to that of the device itself but employs touch screen function and your familiar smartphone keyboard and text entry.

 The X is about the size of an adult palm with one short finger as the antenna.
-It weighs 6.8oz.
-For what it does, this degree of portability would have been amazing just a couple months ago.
+It weighs 6.8 ounces with batteries.
+For what it does, this degree of portability would have been amazing just a couple of months ago.